dleonard0/infod3/README.md

     foo fighters
     ^C

-The first 'sub' command subscribed to a key pattern *foo* that matches just one key, foo.
-I could have subscribed to pattern "\*" to see every key.
-The pattern language is glob-like but simpler.
-Subscriptions are canceled when the connection is closed.
+The 'sub' command *subscribes* to a key pattern `foo`.
+That pattern matches exactly one key, foo.
+I could have subscribed to pattern `*` to see every key, or `f*` to see every key starting with 'f'.
+The pattern language is glob-like but simpler (see docs).

 On the right-hand side I started changing the value of key foo, and you can see that the left-hand session was immediately notified of